Fukushima robot reveals first sign of melted fuel in submerged reactor

 "In this case, we had to meet the specific challenges of limited access and flooding, in a highly radioactive environment.
 Working with IRID, we succeeded in developing a small robot with high level radiation resistance, and through its deployment we expect to get information that will support the advance of decommissioning."

-As the robot navigates through the ruined reactor, melted equipment and the fuel deposits can be clearly seen.
+As the robot navigates through the ruined reactor, melted equipment and the fuel deposits can be seen.

 The mission was launched after previous photographic inspection of the Unit 3 reactor suggested that, "during the accident, fuel assemblies melted from the excess heat, dropping from their original position down to the pedestal area," according to a statement released by TEPCO last week.

-Technicians guided the robot on three separate days to film the inside of the reactor and the damage wrought by the meltdown in 2011.
+Technicians guided the robot over three days to film the inside of the reactor and the damage wrought by the meltdown.

-The catastrophic event was caused when a 9.0 magnitude earthquake struck near the coast of Japan's main island of Honshu, creating a massive tsunami, knocking out the nuclear power plant's cooling systems.
+The catastrophic event was caused when a 9.0-magnitude earthquake struck near the coast of Japan's main island of Honshu, creating a massive tsunami, knocking out the nuclear power plant's cooling systems.
 The cores of three of the plant's six reactors were damaged by overheating, and the resulting hydrogen explosions blew apart the buildings surrounding two of the reactors.